Tyler-Lacroix/Tyler-Lacroix.github.io/README.md

 ### //Artifact Comparison

+As stated in the brief, the actual changes to the behind the scenes code were extremely minimal at best.
+The closest thing I did to actually improving the renderer was updating existing textures so that they could load faster, and removing calls to unused textures.
+The majority of the changes I made were to the scene itself, to better reflect both the wall that it's a recreation of, as well as improve my familiarity with OpenGL.

 <img src="Images/TL_BedroomWallExampleA.png" alt="Image of wall before" style="width:450px;height:360px;"> <img src="Images/TL_BedroomWallEnhancementExampleA.png" alt="Image of wall after" style="width:450px;height:360px;">

 <img src="Images/TL_BedroomWall-After.png" alt="Image of current wall, to compare both iterations of the program to" style="width:1000px;height:462px;">

+Shown above is a before/after of the scene, fully rendered using Visual Studio 2024, as well as the current state of the wall the scenes recreate as of December 8, 2025.
+As you can see, some textures such as the posters were moved around to better reflect how they're displayed (even if the incorrect Final Fantasy X poster is still being used in the final scene), and various elements such as the Nintendo Switch game display were moved to be more accurate.
+Additionally, I added a texture dipicting my copy of Final Fantasy 7 Remake for the PS4 with my Lucas and Pokemon Trainer figures imposed on top of it, to imitate how they're displayed in real life.
+The only element to not be recreated in OpenGL is the lego rabbit, entirely due to how complex and time-consuming it would be to fully recreate the lego model within the limitations of the engine.
+If given more time, I would have given it a shot.

 ## //Artifact 2: Algorithms & Data Structure